Agade09/Agade-Code-Royale-Postmortem/Agade_CR_Postmortem.md

 I guided the search by producing moves in the following way:
 * 35% chance to do a "hug move" (20%) or a "tangent move" (15%)
 * Tangent move is going around the nearest site by targeting one of two intersection points of a circle of radius `60` (queen speed) around your queen and the site.
 Tangent move is only tried if the queen is within `Site_Radius+Queen_Speed` of the site (intersection points exist).
 If tangent move is not possible then hug move is performed instead.
+I used [this](https://stackoverflow.com/questions/3349125/circle-circle-intersection-points) stackoverflow topic for the intersection of two circles.
 * Hug move is moving towards the nearest site in a straight line if not touching it.
 If touching it, it is building/upgrading a tower.
 I don't allow my AI to build towers on my mines, my AI would therefore sometimes let enemy creeps destroy a mine to replace it with a tower.
+* 65% chance to make a move in a random direction, with a speed of `60` 85% of the time and a random speed 15% of the time.

 ### Eval
 * `-1000` if queen is dead.